Neural-Space/language-understanding-tutorial-hatepolice-twitter-bot/README.md

 After you login to the Platform, you will find the ACCESS_TOKEN at the top right of the screen beside `Shortcuts` and `API_KEY`.
 Copy the ACCESS_TOKEN and paste to the `config.yaml` file under `neuralspace-lang-detection-auth` and `neuralspace-nlu-auth`.

 ## All ready
 If you would like to classify the top n tweets for a specific Twitter user_handle, enter the handle and the count in the config file under `twitter-query`.
+If you would like to see the hate-score of a specific tweet and the corresponding n comments, enter the TOP_NUM_COMMENTS value as well.

 Then you are all-set.